The Most Diverse Multi-Active Tour Covering the Highlights of Slovenia

 Enjoy its cultural atmosphere and catch the best city view at the hill castle.
 Should the time allow, go on a biking trip around town, have a gourmet expert take you on a food tour or a city guide on a witty walking journey through time of Emona, Laibach, Ljubljana,…

 Overnight: 3* hotel in Ljubljana

-In the morning you’ll get a transfer to Lake Bled, one of the New Wonders of the World.
+In the morning you’ll get a transfer to the stunning Lake Bled.

 Upon return to the lakeshore, soothe a growling stomach or a sweet tooth with the famous Bled cream cake or honey tasting when meeting the local beekeeper.